Murder of Jared Plesec: Perpetrator

 At the time of the murder, Jones was on a released supervision from prison after serving nearly two years for a previous armed carjacking.

 Legacy

 In 2019 a lawsuit was filed against the management of the apartment complex where Plesec was shot.
 An attorney for the plaintiffs issued a statement that the Euclid Beach Villa Apartments where the crime took place had a record of "vicious assaults and other crimes".
 The plaintiffs say the buildings should have had more security.

-New York Times journalist Alex Berenson argued in his new book that cannabis-dependent patients with psychosis were "four times as likely to be violent".
-The murder of Jared Plesec and the crime spree that followed in December 2017 is one of several crimes Berenson cites in the book where the perpetrator had been under the influence of marijuana.
-No other drugs were found in Jones' system.